iobroker-community-adapters/ioBroker.hmip/README.md

 ### 1.14.0 (2021-11-07)
 * (Apollon77) Lower loglevel for state change logs to debug
 * (Apollon77) Add verification when reading some data to prevent crashes
-* (Apollon77) Removed some generic (error/info) states that only exists on chosen devices to re-add later in a generic way
+* (Apollon77) Removed some generic (error/info) states that only exist on chosen devices to re-add later in a generic way

 ### 1.13.2 (2021-08-25)
 * (Apollon77) Fix warning on js-controller 3.3 with two datapoints